meistericham/n8n-free/Install n8n docker.md

   n8nio/n8n
 ```

+**Note:** Starts n8n with updated image while using the same data folder.

 ---

 ## ✅ Outcome

-n8n is installed, backed up, and updated, ready for AI WhatsApp automation.
+You now have **n8n installed, backed up, and updated** on your GCP VM, ready for your AI WhatsApp automation workflows.

 ---